Part 2 of 3

 Summit of Mt.
 Champlain

-Interestingly enough, the trail/climb up the The Beehive, a mountain just south of The Precipice, was constructed by the same person and is remarkably similar.
-While only about half as high as The Precipice, I feel that the Beehive climb is in some ways more intense, as it tends to be more exposed and more consistently vertical.
-The summit of The Beehive is not as dramatic as that of The Precipice (it's not even marked), but this trail is more rewarding because of The Bowl (see below) that sits only a ten-minute hike behind this mountain.
+A mile or so down the Loop Road, you will come to the trail that climbs up the rocky face of the The Beehive, a mountain just south of The Precipice, visible from the shores of Sand Beach.
+While only about half as high as The Precipice, we feel that the Beehive climb is in some ways more intense, as it tends to be more exposed and more consistently vertical.
+All of the caveats we mentioned above for the Precipice Trail apply to the Beehive Trail as well.

 Ponds and Lakes

-At the shore
+At the shore of The Bowl, 1998

 The Shore of The Bowl

-There are several ponds and lakes scattered throughout the island.
-Most hiking trails will come upon one or another at some point.
-Except for drinking water sources (like Long Pond, Jordan Pond, and the two Hadlock Ponds) and ecologically fragile waters, you can toss your clothes and jump in any of these.
-Be cautious about rocks that may not be visible.
 The Bowl, a large circular pond behind The Beehive, and Sargent Mountain Pond (also known as The Lake of the Clouds) are two of our favorites.
 Both require a substantial hike to reach, but are wonderful spots for swimming or just cooling off your feet.
 The Bowl has a few near-perfect rock ledges that make access to the water easy.
 If you want to bring your dog to The Bowl, you'll have to take the Bowl Loop Trail, since The Beehive climb is impossible with a dog.
-By the way, there are two legends about Sargent Mountain Pond: it's bottomless, and the home of a serpent.
-Only one has been disproved.